neurodsp-tools/neurodsp/doc/api.rst

 Plots
 -----

-Functions for in the :mod:`plts` module, for plotting time series and analysis outputs.
+Functions for in the ``plts`` module, for plotting time series and analysis outputs.

 Time Series
 ~~~~~~~~~~~